mrkkrp/markkarpov.art/essay/perception-routines.md

 can be experienced “more thoroughly” without art-making in the traditional sense.

-Before I begin though, there is the subtle question of whether it is meaningful to implement the RRI through something that may or may not be considered art, given that both the RRI and the thesis of the importance of non-trivial intentions were derived in the context of a discussion on art.
+Before I begin, though, there is the subtle question of whether it is meaningful to implement the RRI through something that may or may not be considered art, given that both the RRI and the thesis about the importance of non-trivial intentions were derived in the context of a discussion of art.

 ## Art and non-trivial intentions